seffradev/ehd500/docs/paper/thesis.typ

     Peter Fässberg for the depths of knowledge he provided during the design and discussions of the prototype.

+    Third, I extend my thanks to my supervisor Mikael Johansson at Leissner Data AB for the support, encouragement and thoughtful discussions when I was stuck and struggled.

     And last, I'd like to thank Hanna Aknouche-Martinsson for her supervision.
 Without her, the project would be out of scope and never find its way to completion in time.
 She helped me in